Desserts/TreatsMagically Moist Apple Cake with Butter Rum Raisin Glaze

 Related: Types of Ontario Apples – All About Apples

-Making applesauce is very simple and for this recipe, I needed 2 cups of spiced applesauce so I used 8 apples, peeled and cubed, 1/2 cup of water, 2 tablespoons of cinnamon, 1/3 cup of sugar and boiled it down until it was soft.
+Making applesauce is very simple, and for this recipe, I needed 2 cups of spiced applesauce, so I used eight apples, peeled and cubed, 1/2 cup of water, two tablespoons of cinnamon, 1/3 cup of sugar, and boiled it down until it was soft.

-I then got out our fancy $20 hand-blender and smoothed it out until it was creamy.
+I removed our fancy $20 hand-blender and smoothed it until it was creamy.

 Easy Apple Desserts

-This moist apple cake recipe was inspired by a fresh apple cake recipe, “Caramel Apple Cake with Apple Cider Frosting” I found over at Country Pleasures Blog.
+This moist apple cake recipe was inspired by a fresh recipe, “Caramel Apple Cake with Apple Cider Frosting,” I found at Country Pleasures Blog.

-I took parts of the recipe to incorporate into mine as I was simply looking for inspiration although the original is just as amazing.
+I took parts of the recipe to incorporate into mine, as I was looking for inspiration, although the original is just as excellent.

-The batter for my cake includes coconut oil, whipped cream with differences in measurements.
+The batter for my cake includes coconut oil and whipped cream with different measurements.

 Easy!

-Instead of using wheat flour I opted for all-purpose flour and made homemade buttermilk with 2% milk and 2 tablespoons of white vinegar (let sit after stirring for about 20 minutes until curdled)
+Instead of using wheat flour, I opted for all-purpose flour and made homemade buttermilk with 2% milk and two tablespoons of white vinegar (let sit after stirring for about 20 minutes until curdled)

-Food Network chef Ree Drummond has an easy caramel sauce the yields 1.5 cups which is great for this recipe as you can use the extra half cup for topping if you like.
+Food Network chef Ree Drummond has an easy caramel sauce that yields 1.5 cups, which is excellent for this recipe, as you can use the extra half cup for topping if you like.

 Easy Glaze For Your Apple Cake

-I also created more of a glaze frosting for the top of the apple cake using boiled condensed milk in the can to darken it up a bit and raisins soaked in butter rum extract and a bit of water for 30 minutes to plump them up.
+I created a glaze frosting for the top of the apple cake using boiled condensed milk in the can to darken it up, and raisins soaked in butter rum extract and water for 30 minutes to plump them up.

-Any time I create a recipe I hope for the best because you really don’t know how it will turn out.
+Whenever I create a recipe, I hope for the best because you don’t know how it will turn out.

-This apple cake turned out spectacular although I had too much batter for my 9×11 cake pan which meant I made six large apple cake muffins as well.
+The apple cake turned out spectacular; however, I had too much batter for my 9×11 cake pan, which meant I also made six large apple cake muffins.

 I baked the cake in the oven at 350 degrees for about 30-35 minutes.

-I always test with a toothpick to make sure it’s clean before I remove cakes or muffins from the oven.
+I always test with a toothpick to ensure it’s clean before removing cakes or muffins from the oven.

-Take out piece by piece to thaw and it will take you back to the moment it came fresh from the oven and cooled.
+Take it out piece by piece to thaw, and it will take you back to the moment it came fresh from the oven and cooled.

-I was shocked and every time I eat a piece of the apple cake I’m still shocked that it’s so moist and never ever dry!!
+I was shocked, and every time I eat a piece of the apple cake, I’m still amazed that it’s so moist and never dry!!
 Yep, that’s magic if you’re a cake baker.

 How to make Magically Moist Apple Cake